Big tech is getting grilled on how it enabled election meddling

 Congressional sources have raised questions about Cambridge Analytica, a voter data targeting company run by Robert Mercer, a conservative hedge-fund tycoon who donated to President Donald Trump's campaign.
 Mercer also funded the hard-right news site Breitbart, run by former Trump adviser Steve Bannon — who formerly sat on the board of Cambridge Analytica.

-In September of 2016, the Trump campaign paid Cambridge Analyitca $5 million to help it target voters.
+In September 2016, the Trump campaign paid Cambridge Analyitca $5 million to help it target voters.

 What about Trump?

-The hearings are one fork of two intertwining major post-Trump Washington story lines and come the same week that the investigation led by special counsel Robert Mueller handed down indictments for former Trump campaign manager Paul Manafort and his associate Rick Gates, asking them to turn themselves in to custody.
+The hearings come after the investigation led by special counsel Robert Mueller handed down indictments for former Trump campaign manager Paul Manafort and his associate Rick Gates, asking them to turn themselves in.
+It was also revealed Monday that ex-Trump adviser George Papadopoulos pleaded guilty three weeks ago to lying to federal agents about his contacts with Kremlin-connected Russians.

-But if you're expecting a Trump election blockbuster revelation, prepare to be disappointed.
+But if you're expecting a Trump election blockbuster revelation from the hearings, prepare to be disappointed.
 That sort of information, should it exist, would be held by the FBI and only disclosed after the Mueller-led investigation concludes.